Skip to main content

 The Endocrine System’s Role in Hair Health

-The acts as the body’s master control, using hormones as chemical messengers to regulate these microscopic processes.
+The endocrine system acts as the body’s master control, using hormones as chemical messengers to regulate these microscopic processes.
 Estrogen, a primary female sex hormone, plays a significant positive role in this system.
 It helps to prolong the anagen (growth) phase of the hair cycle.
 A longer growth phase means hair can grow thicker and stronger before it is shed.
 This contributes to a fuller, healthier head of hair overall.

 Simultaneously, these hormonal signals influence the sebaceous glands.
 Balanced estrogen levels contribute to the production of healthy sebum.
 This natural oil is a complex mixture of lipids that coats the hair shaft, smoothing its outer layer, the cuticle.
 A smooth, well-coated cuticle reflects light more uniformly, which the eye perceives as shine.
 Therefore, the luster of your hair is directly linked to the quality and quantity of sebum produced, a process orchestrated by your hormonal state.